View Document Text

 Financial Condition

-The Adviser does not have any financial impairment that would preclude the
+The Advisor does not have any financial impairment that would preclude the

-Clients are not provided with the Adviser’s balance sheet or other operating
+Clients are not provided with the Advisor’s balance sheet or other operating

-financials because the Adviser does not serve as a custodian for client assets
+financials because the Advisor does not serve as a custodian for client assets

 and does not take possession of client assets or associated certificates in fact

-or in the name of the Adviser.
+or in the name of the Advisor.
 All investments are transacted and processed

 by direct deposit through custodians for the benefit of client accounts or by